kozo2/bioconductor.org/content/news/bioc_3_21_release.md

 **ANNOTATION DATA:**

-No annotation packages were removed from this release:
+No annotation packages were removed from this release.

 Three annotation packages are deprecated in this release and will be removed in 3.22: